Sagarnaikg/drishti/README.md

 ## 🤖 Deep-Learning Model

-Download the Flickr8k dataset from [here](https://www.kaggle.com/datasets/adityajn105/flickr8k). and copy it to `Flickr_Data` folder inorder to run the notebook file.
+Download the Flickr8k dataset from [here](https://www.kaggle.com/datasets/adityajn105/flickr8k). and copy it to `Flickr_Data` folder in-order to run the notebook file.

 Our deep learning model contains main two steps.